aulivis/ai-offer/docs/templates.md

 When we reviewed the legacy `partialHeader`, `partialSections`, and `partialPriceTable` implementations we found a few recurring layout issues:

-- **Unstructured sections.** The body renderer simply injected raw HTML into `.offer-doc__content`, so headings, cards, and spacing varied wildly between templates and were hard to restyle in CSS.【F:docs/templates.md†L69-L74】
+- **Unstructured sections.** The body renderer simply injected raw HTML into `.offer-doc__content`, so headings, cards, and spacing varied wildly between templates and were hard to restyle in CSS.
-- **Metadata without semantics.** Header metadata relied on anonymous `<div>`/`<span>` pairs (`.offer-doc__meta`), which made it difficult to align labels, apply placeholder styling, or translate to assistive technologies.【F:docs/templates.md†L75-L78】
+- **Metadata without semantics.** Header metadata relied on anonymous `<div>`/`<span>` pairs (`.offer-doc__meta`), which made it difficult to align labels, apply placeholder styling, or translate to assistive technologies.
-- **Pricing tables as monoliths.** All pricing layout lived in an inline `<style>` block and the markup could not express zebra striping, currency totals, or contextual notes without custom rewrites per template.【F:docs/templates.md†L79-L82】
+- **Pricing tables as monoliths.** All pricing layout lived in an inline `<style>` block and the markup could not express zebra striping, currency totals, or contextual notes without custom rewrites per template.

 These gaps drove the refactor below: we now wrap each major block in semantic `.section-card` containers, expose reusable `.key-metrics` and `.pricing-table` primitives, and move presentation into shared CSS utilities so templates stay consistent.